How to Raise Money with a Fabulous Charity Knitting Party

 For the last decision, you have a couple of options.

-First, you could each knit a few squares for an afghan, put it together, and then have a raffle.
-You may also want to consider a few smaller prizes as well.
+Option one: you could each knit a few squares for an afghan, put it together, and then have a raffle.
+You could consider offering a few smaller prizes as well.

 (You may want to avoid knitting clothing that fits only one size.
 Scarves, cowls, and stretchy hats are good ideas; sweaters, socks, and tight-fitting hats, not so much.)